Skip to main content

 What kinds of proof does a landlord need for each of the four main reasons to evict a person?

-First, with only one exception, all landlords must show:
+First, with only one exception, all landlords must show they:

 • The notice and affidavit of service A written statement signed under oath.
 It describes where, when, and how a person received court documents. proving service of the notice for the specific reason,